He Jiankui affair: Ethics of genome manipulation

-The Chinese law Measures on Administration of Assisted Human Reproduction Technology (2001) prohibits any genetic manipulation of human embryos for reproductive purposes and allow assisted reproductive technology to be performed only by authorized personnel.
+The Chinese law Measures on Administration of Assisted Human Reproduction Technology (2001) prohibits any genetic manipulation of human embryos for reproductive purposes and allows assisted reproductive technology to be performed only by authorized personnel.
 On 7 March 2017, He Jiankui applied for ethics approval from Shenzhen HarMoniCare Women and Children's Hospital.
 In the application, He claimed that the genetically edited babies would be immune to HIV infection, in addition to smallpox and cholera, commenting: "This is going to be a great science and medicine achievement ever since the IVF technology which was awarded the Nobel Prize in 2010, and will also bring hope to numerous genetic disease patients."
 It was approved and signed by Lin Zhitong, the hospital administrator and one-time Director of Direct Genomics, a company established by He.
 Upon an inquiry, the hospital denied such approval.
 The hospital's spokesperson declared that there were no records of such ethical approval, saying, "[The] gene editing process did not take place at our hospital.
 The babies were not born here either."
 It was later confirmed that the approval certificate was forged.

 Sheldon Krimsky of Tufts University reported that "[He Jiankui] is not a medical doctor, but rather received his doctorate in biophysics and did postdoctoral studies in gene sequencing; he lacks training in bioethics."
 However, He was aware of the ethical issues.
 On 5 November 2018, He and his collaborators submitted a manuscript on ethical guidelines for reproductive genome editing titled "Draft Ethical Principles for Therapeutic Assisted Reproductive Technologies" to The CRISPR Journal.
 It was published on 26 November, soon after news of the human experiment broke out.
 The journal made an inquiry concerning conflicts of interests, which was not disclosed by He.
 With no justification from He, the journal retracted the paper with a comment that it "was most likely in violation of accepted bioethical international norms and local regulations."

 Although there were no specific laws in China on gene editing in humans, He Jiankui violated the available guideline on handling human embryos.
 According to the Guidelines for Ethical Principles in Human Embryonic Stem Cell Research (2003) of the Ministry of Science and Technology and the National Health Commission of China:Research in human embryonic stem cells shall be in compliance with the following behavioral norms: